simonleung8/cli-plugin-recorder/README.md

 >> {enter cf commands as usual} ..
 >> stop
 ```
-After recording, play back with `replay`, it allows playing back 1 or more recorded command sets.
+After recording, play back with `replay`, you can play back 1 or more recorded command sets.
 ```
 $ cf replay <name>
 ```